chrisacheson/liquidbot/README.md

 1. Create a [Testnet BitMEX Account](https://testnet.bitmex.com) and [deposit some TBTC](https://testnet.bitmex.com/app/deposit).
 1. Get dependencies: `python setup.py install`
   * This will create a `settings.py` file at the root.
 Modify this file to tune parameters.
+  * Alternatively, if you use `virtualenv`, create a venv and run `pip install -r requirements.txt`.
 1. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
   * Note that user/password authentication is not supported.
   * Run with DRY_RUN=True to test cost and spread.